frovedis/packaging/README.md

 In this case, please confirm that the version of NLC is the same as that of in Makefile.in.ve, which is used for linking path.
 Currently, we assume the version is 1.0.0.
+In the case of do_everything.sh script, this modificaiton is automatically done.

 In addition, in the case of SX-Aurora TSUBASA, you need to install boost-ve separately.
 Please make sure the install path of the